 Geisinger had to apply to both the Pennsylvania Department of Health and the FAA to implement this feature; with approval granted by both agencies.
 This culminated in Geisinger’s successful implementation of WinAir’s digital signatures a month later.

 “Digital signatures make our maintenance processes more efficient and get our aircraft back into service faster so we’re ready to care for people in need,” said Jerry Splitt, Geisinger Life Flight Program Director.
-“Implementing digital signatures will save more than 2,200 hours of labor and nearly $10,000 in labor costs and office supplies annually.
+“Implementing digital signatures will save more than 2,200 hours of labor and nearly $10,000 in office supplies annually.
 We can take these savings and reinvest them into our program to continue providing exceptional care to our patients in central and northeastern Pennsylvania.”

 Kyle Vergeer, WinAir Managing Director, agreed: “Digital signatures will assist Geisinger’s maintenance team tremendously by accelerating and streamlining maintenance work steps, while simultaneously ensuring data integrity.
 We are thrilled that Geisinger has decided to use this feature for their fleet maintenance program and are pleased to learn that the Department of Health and the FAA have granted them approval.
 We foresee that digital signatures will be a significant benefit to the entire operation at Geisinger Life Flight.”

 With the addition of digital signatures, aviation operations are set to gain from improved procedures, remarkable time savings, and a process that safeguards data integrity.
 For aviation operations with a focus on safety and adherence to industry standards and regulations, like that of Geisinger Life Flight, WinAir Version 7 and WinAir’s digital signatures are a natural fit.